mehtajeet97/codedex_react/README.md

 <p> For React components, props are ideal if the data isn't expected to change after being set.
 But what if our component is using data that might change?
 A component's state is the data that can change over time. </p>

 <p>In addition to non-state values, a component's state can be passed as props to its child components.</p>

+# Events

+<p>Events are actions that occur while you are on a website.
+You can write code that "listens" for these events and causes a reaction!
+These are called event handlers</p>